oshiomah1/oshiomah1.github.io/_posts/2021-2-03-Week_3_Walkthrough.md

 ---

-# This week's material: Assembly and Assembly Statistics

 # Section 1: Assembly

-## First, we're going to set up a practice assembly.
+First, we're going to set up a practice assembly.
 Navigate to `/class_data/practice_assembly` and take a look at what's there.

 You'll notice there's two types of files here: `.fastq` and `.fa`.
 The `.fa` files are FASTA format, whereas the `.fastq` are in FASTQ format.
 You'll often see FASTA files with extensions like `.fa`, `.fasta`, `.fna`, and `.faa`.
 These all mean mostly the same thing, which is that it's in FASTA format.
 However, two are more specific: `fna` stands for **f**asta **n**ucleic **acid** (DNA FASTA) and `faa` stands for **f**asta **a**mino **a**cid (Protein FASTA).